Image Source: Wikipedia

 Spyros Samaras

-Spyridon-Filiskos Samaras (also Spyros, Spiro Samára; Greek: Σπυρίδων Σαμάρας) (29 November [O.S.
-17 November] 1861 – 7 April [O.S.
-25 March] 1917) was a Greek composer particularly admired for his operas who was part of the generation of composers that heralded the works of Giacomo Puccini.
+Spyridon-Filiskos Samaras (Greek: Σπυρίδων Σαμάρας; 29 November 1861 - 7 April 1917) was a Greek composer particularly admired for his operas.
 His compositions were praised worldwide during his lifetime and he is arguably the most important composer of the Ionian School.
-He composed also the Olympic Hymn on lyrics of Kostis Palamas.
-Among his works are the operas Flora mirabilis (1886) and Mademoiselle de Belle-Isle (1905).
+Among his best-known works are the operas Flora mirabilis (1886) and Mademoiselle de Belle-Isle (1905).
+He also composed the music for the Olympic Hymn.

 Date Range of DAHR Recordings: 1907 - 1919